AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ---
 # Add guidelines

-[[!DNL Brands]](/help/user-guide/guidelines/brands.md), [[!DNL Products]](/help/user-guide/guidelines/products.md), and [[!DNL Personas]](/help/user-guide/guidelines/personas.md) are user-defined guidelines in GenStudio for Performance Marketers that ensure any AI-generated content is customized to align with brand identity, enabling effective personalization of content.
+[[!DNL Brands]](/help/user-guide/guidelines/brands.md), [[!DNL Products]](/help/user-guide/guidelines/products.md), and [[!DNL Personas]](/help/user-guide/guidelines/personas.md) are user-defined guidelines in GenStudio for Performance Marketing that ensure any AI-generated content is customized to align with brand identity, enabling effective personalization of content.

 See the [guidelines overview](/help/user-guide/guidelines/overview.md).

-Adding guidelines to GenStudio for Performance Marketers is an important step in the creation process.
+Adding guidelines to GenStudio for Performance Marketing is an important step in the creation process.
 Guidelines inform the content creation process, along with user-defined prompts and Adobe generative AI technology, to craft impactful assets.

 ## Add [!DNL Brands]

-To add a brand to GenStudio for Performance Marketers, you can [upload a brand guide](#upload-brand-guidelines) or [manually create a brand](#manually-add-brand) by selecting guidelines and entering your brand details.
+To add a brand, [upload a brand guide](#upload-brand-guidelines) or [manually create a brand](#manually-add-brand) by selecting guidelines and entering your brand details.
 [Publish a brand](#publish-brand) to [!DNL Content] to make it available for use in future content generation.

 In the left navigation area, click **[!DNL Brands]**.
 In the _[!DNL Brands]_ panel, select **Add brand**.